lune-climate/lune-docs/docs/product-and-design-guides/carbon-intensity.md

 ## Flight, maritime, road, and rail freight

 Carbon intensity varies significantly depending on the transport method used.
-For example flights’ carbon intensity ranges between 560 and 1,390 gCO₂e / t×km, while maritime shipments range between 6 and 50 gCO₂e / t×km.
+For example flights’ carbon intensity ranges between 560 and 1,390 gCO₂e / tkm, while maritime shipments range between 6 and 50 gCO₂e / tkm.

 Even within the same transport method category, carbon intensity can vary significantly.
 For example for container ships there’s a few things to consider:
 * The age of the ship